mamoore1/chatbot_project/README.md

 # chabot_project
-(Unsuccessful) attempt at building a generative chatbot
+(Unsuccessful) attempt at building a generative chatbot using Kernas Tensorflow.

 A first attempt at building a generative chatbot using dialogue from the Cornell Movie Dialogs Corpus.
 The code is largely adapated from Codecademy's "Build a Chatbot using
 Python" course.